King Warrior Magician Lover: The Four Masculine Archetypes

 Robert Moore’s Model of the Psyche

-Neo-Jungian Robert Moore’s model isn’t really in conflict with Jung’s.
+Robert Moore’s Neo-Jungian model isn’t in direct conflict with Jung’s.
 Instead, it’s simply more differentiated.

 Moore’s model uses a pyramidal structure.
 The four sides represent four masculine archetypes that represent four fundamental aspects of our humanness.